aditya-kumaarr/Power_BI_OlympicsDashboard_P4/README.md

 [Sports Analytics]

 ## Project Objective
-The objective of this HR Analytics dashboard is to analyze employee attrition and understand the factors that contribute to it.
-This includes examining patterns and trends in attrition across various dimensions such as age group, salary slabs, education fields, job roles, and gender.
-Key KPIs like Attrition Rate, Average Age, Average Salary, and Average Tenure are tracked to identify high-risk segments and support strategic HR decisions.
-The insights derived aim to help organizations reduce employee turnover, improve workforce planning, and enhance employee retention strategies.
+The objective of this Olympics 2024 dashboard is to provide an interactive visual analysis of the Paris 2024 Olympic Games.
+The goal is to explore athlete and country performances, medal distributions, and historical trends.
+By examining dimensions such as countries, athlete demographics, medal types, and sporting disciplines, the dashboard uncovers patterns and provides actionable insights for analysts, enthusiasts, and sports professionals.
+Key KPIs include medal tallies, gold medal counts, athlete age distributions, gender splits, and performance trends across editions.
+These insights enable data-driven storytelling, highlight emerging talents, and reveal factors contributing to Olympic success.

 ## Dataset used
 - <a href="https://github.com/aditya-kumaarr/power_bi_Hr_analytics_p1/blob/main/HR_Analytics.csv">Dataset</a>

 ## Questions (KPIs)
-- What is the overall employee attrition rate?
+- What is the overall medal tally for each country?
-- What is the average age of employees?
-- What is the average monthly salary of employees?
-- What is the average years of experience (tenure) in the organization?
-- Which job roles have the highest attrition rates?
+- Which countries dominated in gold, silver, and bronze medals?
+- How is medal distribution by sport?
-- What is the gender-wise distribution of attrition?
+- What is the gender-wise participation and medal split?
+- Who are the top athletes and standout performances?
-- Which education field has the most attrition cases?
+- Which age groups achieved the most success?
-- How does attrition vary across different age groups?
-- Which marital status group has the highest attrition?
-- What are the attrition patterns across various salary slabs?
+- What historic medal trends stand out across past Olympic editions?
+- How do countries' performances compare over time?
+- Which sports or nations saw the greatest improvements in Paris 2024?

 ##Dashboard Interaction <a href="https://github.com/aditya-kumaarr/power_bi_Hr_analytics_p1/blob/main/assets/dashboard.png">View Dashboard</a>